 Sarah Napthali is a mother of two boys who strives to apply Buddhist teachings in her daily life.
-She is the author of Buddhism for Mothers, which has sold 60,000 copies around the world and been translated into nine languages to date, Buddhism for Mothers of Young Children (formerly published under the title of Buddhism for Mothers with Lingering Questions) and Buddhism for Mothers of Schoolchildren.
+She is the author of Buddhism for Mothers, which has been translated into nine languages to date, Buddhism for Mothers of Young Children (formerly published under the title of Buddhism for Mothers with Lingering Questions) and Buddhism for Mothers of Schoolchildren.
 Since the children started school, Sarah is very pleased to report that she manages to meditate (almost) daily.

 A practical self-help guide for couples from the author of the bestselling, internationally acclaimed Buddhism for Mothers series.